 Leadership, Membership & Honors

-In addition to her commitments to enrich the legal field in Miami Dade County, Ms. Ayala has also been devoted to volunteerism by giving back through various organizations.
-In 2017, her focus has been split between serving as host committee member for the Nicklaus Children’s Young Ambassador’s Annual Fashion Gives Back charitable fundraiser and Board Member for Pawsibility, the non-profit arm of Miami-Dade Animal Services (Adoption Center).
+In addition to her commitments to enrich the legal field in Miami Dade County, Ms. Ayala has also been devoted to volunteerism by giving back through various organizations like the Nicklaus Children’s Hospital, Miami-Dade Animal Services (Adoption Center) and Zoo Miami.

-Moreover, because she has always been passionate about saving animals, for several years she has worked with local agencies to rescue animals from kill shelters and find them temporary placement until permanent homes can be found.
-In 2018, Ms. Ayala expanded her impact by founding Reclaimed Earth, Inc., a non-profit dedicated raising awareness and funds for critically endangered animals world-wide.
-The first awareness and fundraising campaign created, benefits Rhinos, in particular Black Rhinos.
+Moreover, because she has always been passionate about saving animals, for several years Ms. Ayala has worked with local agencies to rescue animals from kill shelters and find them temporary placement until permanent homes can be found.
+In 2018, she expanded her impact by founding Reclaimed Earth, Inc., a non-profit dedicated to raising awareness and funds for the conservation of critically endangered animals world-wide.